DuyguA/DuyguA.github.io/DativGenitiv.md

 ### Wrong Usages with Prepositional Genitive

-Ok, here also we use **Matcher** class as follows: First we'll match phrases of the form **One of Genitive Prepositions + Article**.
-Then, we'll count how many of the articles definite or indefinite in genitive or dative and compare the numbers.
+Ok, here also we use **Matcher** class as follows: First we'll match phrases of the form **one of Genitive Prepositions + Article**.
+Then, we'll count how many of the articles both definite and indefinite, in genitive or in dative and compare the numbers.
 Note that Dative usage is **WRONG**, unlike von + dative replacements.
 Let's hit it:

 ```
 preplist = [